startup-bootstrap-engine/startup-mobile/docs/docs/getting-started.md

 **OS setup**

-- Make sure you've followed our [OS setup](../os/os-setup.md) and everything is working fine.
+- Make sure you've followed our OS setup and everything is working fine.

 **Docker:** The `startup-client` does not require Docker to run.

-**API Running:** Make sure you have the [API](../api/getting-started.md) running properly.
+**API Running:** Make sure you have the API running properly.

 ## Initial configuration

-- Clone [startup-mobile](https://github.com/startup-bootstrap-engine/startup-mobile) inside of your `~/startup-engine` folder, as suggested in our [general overview](../general-overview/getting-started.md).
+- Clone [startup-mobile](https://github.com/startup-bootstrap-engine/startup-mobile) inside of your `~/startup-engine` folder.

 - Run `yarn install` to install the dependencies.